sagemath/trac_to_gh/Issue 4372.md

 # Issue 4372: [with patch] Repair to totallyreal_dsage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4372

 Original creator: jvoight